Skip to main content

 Academic departments and colleges may assist with scholarships and grants.

-The College of Humanities offers international internship grants of up to $2,000 to majors within the college.
+The College of Humanities offers international internship grants to majors and minors within the college.

 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).